Skip to content Skip to footer navigation

 Drop-offs at one of their sites cost between $42 and $47 per mattress, depending on location.
 Collections from your home cost between $68 and $90 for one mattress, with additional charges for extra mattresses.

-Check their website to see if they operate in your area or if your council is one of the 65 across Australia whose mattresses collected from residents are recycled by Soft Landing.
+Check their website to see if they operate in your area or if your council is one of the 65 across Australia who sends the mattresses they collect from residents to be recycled by Soft Landing.

 worker at soft landing taking apart a mattress